-The OPER button alternatively changes operate and standby modes (S.4-2) while ON LINE.
-Please note that Auto-Operate might be enabled.
-The same button activates signature list while OFF LINE.
+Use the OPER button to alternatively change between operate and standby modes (S.4-2) during "ON LINE".
+Please note that Auto-Operate might be enabled (see S.4-2).
+The same button activates signature list while "OFF LINE".

-The PREV and NEXT buttons change information screens or select control functions (S.4-4) for both OFF LINE and ON LINE.
+The PREV and NEXT buttons change information screens or select control functions (S.4-4) for both "OFF LINE" and "ON LINE".

-The ON/OFF button alternatively switches OFF LINE and ON LINE states of the amplifier.
+The ON/OFF button alternatively switches OFF and "ON LINE".
 You can proceed in one of two directions:

-a) You can use the OFF LINE information screens and control functions.
-They refer to the auto-protection signatures list, LCD contrast and backlighting control, as well as the Auto-Operate feature.
+a) You can use the "OFF LINE" information screens and control functions.
+They refer to the auto-protection signatures list, LCD contrast and back-lighting control, as well as the Auto-Operate feature.
 This is described in S5.

 b) You can turn on the amplifier and begin the warm-up sequence.
-After 2.5 minutes you may tune and start operating the amplifier and you can use the ON LINE information screens or control functions (see below).
+After 2.5 minutes you may tune and start operating the amplifier and you can use the "ON LINE" information screens or control functions (see below).